I help people hear themselves more clearly by tuning in to the messages from their subconscious.

 -Kosslyn et al. (2001), Harvard University

-What it means for you: By engaging your emotional brain, imagery helps you reframe how you feel, so you can move forward with clarity and less emotional weight.
+By engaging your emotional brain, imagery helps you reframe how you feel, so you can move forward with clarity and less emotional weight.

 Meditation and internal imagery reduce overactivity in the Default Mode Network (DMN), which is linked to rumination and repetitive self-talk.